 This rich, sweet, liqueur made from blackcurrants macerated in alcohol originated in Burgundy in the 1840s where it soon found its way into glasses of tart Aligote (a “Kir”) and then frothy Champagne (a “Kir...
 Read More

 The 3rd wine of this 2nd growth estate comes from younger vines and is mainly Merlot with just a touch of new French oak.
-Lovely aromas of red fruit and spice with a silky mid-palate and velvet finish that sustains nicely.
-Ready...
+As Vinous says, a pretty bouquet, featuring light blackcurrant and cedar scents.
+It’s understated...
 Read More

 Once again a blend of Merlot and Cabernet, all aged in oak, from the tiny Saint Emilion “satellite” Saint-Georges.
 Separated from it’s more famous neighbor but just a small stream, Saint-Georges Saint-Emilion...
 Read More